Babett Peter

-Babett Peter (born 12 May 1988) is a former German professional footballer and current assistant general manager for the National Women's Soccer League club Chicago Red Stars.
+Babett Peter (born 12 May 1988) is a former German professional footballer who has been the sports director at the Bundesliga club Eintracht Frankfurt since 2026.
 She played as a defender for Real Madrid CF and for the Germany women's national football team.

 Club career

 Turbine Potsdam

 Peter started playing football in primary school.
 At the age of nine, her parents took her to the local football club FSV Oschatz.
 She later played for 1.
 FC Lokomotive Leipzig and was called up for German national teams at the junior level.
 During the winter break of the 2005–06 season, she moved to 1.
 FFC Turbine Potsdam, winning the Bundesliga title and the German Cup in her first season.
 In September 2007, Peter received the Fritz Walter medal in gold as the best female junior player of the year.
 One month later, she scored her first Bundesliga goal for Potsdam against SG Essen-Schönebeck from the penalty spot.

 From 2009 to 2011, Peter won three consecutive Bundesliga titles with Turbine Potsdam.
 In the 2009–10 season, Potsdam also claimed the inaugural UEFA Women's Champions League title, with Peter scoring during the penalty shoot-out in the final.
 One year later, Potsdam again made it to the final, but lost against Olympique Lyonnais.